 - The customer is reminded of the risks related to consuming fresh partially cooked fish, which must include mention of parasites.
 This reminder must be separate from other consumer advisories on your menu.

-The Snohomish Health District has created a Partially Cooked Finfish Consumer Advisory handout.
+The Snohomish County Health Department has created a Partially Cooked Finfish Consumer Advisory handout.

 Other Food Code Changes

 - The first and last date that shellstock from a container is sold or served must be recorded on the label.
 That label must be kept for 90 days after the last is used.
 (Code section 03290)

 - Cook hamburger to an internal temperature of 158 degrees F or above for safety.
 (Code Section 03400)

 - The term TCS for Time/Temperature Control for Safety replaces PHF for Potentially Hazardous Food (Code Section 01115 (127))

 - Sanitizers are required during ALL hours of operation, not just during food preparation.
 (Code Section 04350)